greguu/linux_kernel_xtm2_richland/README.md

 Scope of this project:

 - Investigate the "Richland" platform and similarities to Cambria and the KIXRP435 Development Board.
-- Port to Linux stable 4.9.85 (at time of writing stable LEDE / OpenWrt kernel, patches available)
+- Define Linux 5.17 Device Tree for this device.
-- Test basic userland on USB drive (LEDE ?)
+- Test basic userland on USB drive (OpenWrt)
 - Investigate and update Redboot or flash an alternative bootloader (uboot ?) ..risky..
-- Test userland and port to LEDE / OpenWrt.
+- Test userland and port to OpenWrt.
-- Flash LEDE to NAND.
+- Flash OpenWrt to NAND.

 # Serial Console